brands-d/kMap/README.md

 It should say something like "OK" at the end.
 If you see "FAILED" one or more test came back negative.
-If that's the case please make sure you installed Map correctly and retry.
+If that's the case please make sure you installed kMap correctly and retry.
 If it still fails, please contact the author.

 ## Configuration

-All configuration files can be found in ./map/resources/config.
+All configuration files can be found in ./kmap/resources/config.
 They are outside the index of git, which means you can (and have to) edit and change them directly.

 ## Usage

-Before running, make sure you are in the correct environment, in which you installed Map.
-If you decided to use the venv Map comes with, redo
+Before running, make sure you are in the correct environment, in which you installed kMap.
+If you decided to use the venv kMap comes with, redo
 4. of the installation instruction.

-To start Map simply run
+To start kMap simply run

 ### Linux & MacOS (probably)